Vistry Group: Operations

 Prior to the Galliford Try deal which established Vistry, Bovis Homes operated seven regional businesses and built properties ranging from one-bedroom apartments to six-bedroom executive houses.
 It had offices in Kings Hill, Basingstoke, Reading, Exeter, Bishop's Cleeve, Stafford, Coleshill and Milton Keynes.

 In April 2018, Bovis launched its Phoenix Range of 28 house types for both private and affordable housing.

 In February 2019, the company announced that it was going to launch its Partnership Housing Division to work closely with housing associations seeking new ways to support the traditional affordable housing delivery and to facilitate a quicker delivery of larger housing association schemes.

 In September 2023, following falling private market sales, Vistry began to restructure the group to become a partnerships-only housing business, cutting regional business units from 32 to 27, split across six new operating regions (later reduced to three).

+In December 2025, it was announced that Vistry had exchanged contracts to acquire a 33.75-acre site at Yarnton, near Oxford, with outline planning permission for a mixed-tenure development of up to 540 homes.
+The site, allocated in the Cherwell Local Plan, includes provision for affordable housing, community and elderly care facilities, and supporting infrastructure, with further planning approvals expected from 2026.